Here is a handy Shih Tzu Grooming Supplies wish list for all of you potential "Do-it-Yourself" Dog Grooming Enthusiasts.

 People are always asking me what to purchase and if I have any recommendations for specific grooming tools.
 I thought I'd take this opportunity to answer those questions.

-You can spend a lot of money on brushes and combs that do not last and need to be replaced frequently.
+If you have a Shih Tzu dog, you will need a brush or two.
+You can spend a lot of money on brushes that do not last and need to be replaced frequently.
 In some cases, it is just better to purchase high quality items that will last.
 I have provided some suggestions for products I love.

 Even if you get your Shih Tzu professionally groomed every couple of months, you will still need to give him a bath now and again.
 I will walk you through the steps of giving a bath and provide some suggestions on supplies you will need.

 In most cases a complete pedicure includes clipping and/or grinding down the dog's nails.
 That is, of course, if you're don't want to get fancy with nail polish.
 Before you attempt to clip nails, be sure to have the right supplies available.

 If you have a Shih Tzu, you know they come with ears that need cleaning.
 Hair grows continually, especially in some Shih Tzu dogs and ear wax builds up.
 Keeping ears clean will prevent ear infections and costly trips to the vet.

 If you plan to groom your Shih Tzu at home, a pair of high quality clippers will be necessary.
 Clippers are used to trim the coat, clip the hair between paw pads, and keep the dog clean and sanitary.
 You might also want to use them on the face and head.

 Don't skimp on this item.
 Not only do cheap clippers break, they can also overheat and burn your dog.